manikyaswathi/harp/README.md

 Reporting Bugs and Contribution
 --------------------------------
-Please open an issue on the [github issues](https://github.com/manikyaswathi/harp/issues) page to report a bug.
+Please open an issue on the [github issues](https://github.com/manikyaswathi/harp/issues) page to report a bug or email vallabhajosyula.2@buckeyemail.osu.edu (with subject "HARP GitHub")

 HARP is an open-source repository, and we invite the community to collaborate and include their workflows into the Framework to profile their applications.
 Create a pull request to add your changes to the dev branch.

+SUBSCRIBE to ICICLE discussion mailing list at https://icicle.osu.edu/engagement/mailing-lists

 License